 2.2 Scope of Authority.

 (a) Permissible Activities.
-Producer’s sole authority shall be to (a) recommend, endorse, or promote the Products to the Producer’s customers, (b) make Ethos Materials available to potential customers, (c) inform customers that frequent review of their insurance needs is prudent and important, (d) tell customers that the Producer is working with Ethos to make the Products available to the Producer’s customers, (e) ask if the customer would like to connect with Ethos or have Ethos contact the customer, (f) provide customer lists to Ethos; and (g) present Ethos offerings and Products during any applicable open enrollment periods for Producer’s corporate customers.
-The Parties agree that Ethos may directly solicit from the customer list(s) that Producer sends to Ethos for Products.
+In relation to the Purpose, Producer’s sole authority shall be to (a) recommend, endorse, or promote the Products to the Producer’s customers, (b) make Ethos Materials available to potential customers, (c) inform customers that frequent review of their insurance needs is prudent and important, (d) tell customers that the Producer is working with Ethos to make the Products available to the Producer’s customers, (e) ask if the customer would like to connect with Ethos or have Ethos contact the customer, (f) provide customer lists to Ethos; and (g) present Ethos offerings and Products during any applicable open enrollment periods for Producer’s corporate customers.
+The Parties agree that Ethos may directly solicit the customers that Producer sends or otherwise makes available to Ethos for Products.

 (b) Impermissible Activities.
 Producer shall not: (i) perform any activities on behalf of Ethos not specifically listed in Section 2.2(a) above, (ii) solicit insurance for unauthorized insurers or insurers for whom the Producer is not properly appointed, (iii) solicit any line of insurance for which it is not licensed, (iv) permit any of its employees, affiliates, agents, or subcontractors to solicit any line of insurance for which such party is not licensed, (v) directly compare Ethos Products with other competitive product offerings, (vi) recommend, endorse, or promote life insurance and related products on behalf of any other life insurance provider or producer who sells such products utilizing an online platform; and (vii) induce or attempt to induce any policyowner(s) to surrender, lapse or relinquish their Eligible Sold Policy or any in force policy.